14 of the Best Cupcake Photography Tips

 When cupcakes are photographed, they are often done so with a pastel or bright background.
 On the other hand, dark backgrounds with a shade of deep blue work very well with chocolate cupcakes.
 And strawberry cupcakes can be used to make a pink fantasy world.

 You might only want to pick one prop.
 To show off your cupcakes, you can use a cake stand or a tiered cookie stand.
 Make sure that the props you choose go well with your cupcakes.
+Read also our best tips for styling food here.

 When planning your cupcake shots, the angle of your light source is a very important factor.